wxie2017/wxie2017.github.io/pages/speech/make_best_use_of_communication_style.md

 Each communication style has value and there is no best overall style.
 I may be comfortable using supportive style in many situations, but it is not necessarily what I choose in all communication.
 Communication styles are often situational.
-I can be directive sometimes.
+I can be direct sometimes.
 However, I will monitor my communication styles based on your feedback.
 If necessary, I will adjust my behavior and adopt new styles to fit a situation, team, or person.
+By learing and practicing, I am able to gradually make the best use of my communication style.

-I hope all of you now understand my communication style, and can make the best use of the tips to communicate with me.
+I hope all of you now understand my communication style, and find ways to better with me.
 You can also assess your communication style and make the best use of it, so that we can exchange ideas and feelings much better.

 Thank you.